Published Mar 21, 2012 4 mins Reading time Back to articles

 Resolving conflicts in the workplace

-Are any of your employees out and out fighting with each other at work?
+Are any of your employees out and fighting with each other at work?
 Are they yelling, screaming, not getting along, or perhaps having difficult relationships with their supervisor?

-Conflicts in the workplace happen frequently, and the fallout can be costly to employer and employees.
-Costs to the organization arise from:1.
-Decreased productivity due to the emotions involved in interpersonal conflict
+Conflicts in the workplace happen frequently, and the fallout can be costly to employers and employees.
+Costs to the organisation arise from:

 2. Time lost from work by employees